PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 ![stage1-2.png](../../.github/assets/stage1-2.png)
 > **Figure 2**
 >
-> Download script exectution.
+> Download script execution.
 On the screenshot, we can see that the script downloads all the files from the source and saves them in the `$PROJECT_ROOT/data/` directory.

 ![stage1-3.png](../../.github/assets/stage1-3.png)
 > **Figure 3**